 - Report breach of Code

 All members of Engineering New Zealand are subject to the Code.
-Every year in September, we ask you to declare you will comply with the Code for the next year.
+In November 2021, we'll ask you to declare you will comply with the Code for the next year.
 Engineers who are registered as Chartered Professional Engineers are also subject to a separate but identical Code.
 The Code does not apply to engineers who are not members of Engineering New Zealand or Chartered Professional Engineers.

 We have a practice note to help guide you through the 8 principles of the Code of Ethical Conduct.
 Read it to understand why ethics is at the core of engineering practice and how ethical practice is vital to your reputation.